feincms/feincms3/docs/index.rst

 applications in the page tree.
 Examples for apps include forms, or a news app with archives, detail pages etc.

+The apps documentation is meant to be read in order.

 .. toctree::
    :maxdepth: 2